 AABS Dissertation Grants for Graduate Students are grants of up to $4,000 to support doctoral dissertation research and write-up in any field of Baltic Studies.
 Funds may be used for travel to research site, equipment, duplication or other needs as specified.
 Proposals are evaluated according to the scholarly potential of the applicant, and the quality and scholarly importance of the proposed work, especially to the development of Baltic Studies.

-The application deadline for academic year 2022-2023 was February 1, 2022.
-Applications were evaluated by the AABS 2021-2022 Grants and Awards Committee consisting of AABS VP for Professional Development Dr. Ineta Dabašinskienė, AABS President Dr. Daunis Auers, and AABS Director-at-Large Dr. Andres Kasekamp.
-Award notifications were made in spring 2022.
+The application deadline for academic year 2023-2024 is February 1, 2023.
+Applications will be evaluated by the AABS 2023–2024 Grants Committee consisting of AABS VP for Professional Development Dr. Kaarel Piirimäe, AABS President Dr. Dovilė Budrytė, and AABS Director-at-Large Dr. Daunis Auers.
+Award notifications will be made in April 2023.

 Other Grants and Fellowships News